Skip to main content

 GINA offers a more direct layer of protection.
 It prohibits health insurers and most employers from discriminating against you based on your genetic information, which explicitly includes your family medical history.
 An employer cannot use this information to make decisions about hiring, firing, or promotions.
 Critically, GINA includes specific rules for wellness programs.

-An employer can request as part of a voluntary wellness program, but they cannot require you to provide it or penalize you for refusing.
+An employer can request genetic information as part of a voluntary wellness program, but they cannot require you to provide it or penalize you for refusing.
 Furthermore, they are generally prohibited from offering a financial incentive specifically for the provision of genetic information itself.
 They can, however, offer an incentive for completing a health risk assessment, as long as it’s made clear that answering the family history questions is optional to receive the reward.

 This creates a nuanced situation.
 The vendor’s offer of a discount may be legally permissible if structured carefully, but it walks a fine line.
 The transaction relies on your voluntary decision to share data that is legally protected from discriminatory use in other contexts.